 Maximize sunlight exposure: Provide your Echeveria Black Prince with ample bright, indirect sunlight for at least six hours daily.
 Inadequate light can cause the plant to elongate in search of more light.
 Consider using artificial grow lights to supplement natural light.

-Consider propagation: If your Echeveria Black Prince has become excessively leggy, you can propagate healthy leaves or stem cuttings to start anew with more compact plants.
+Consider propagation: If your Echeveria Black Prince has become excessively leggy, you can propagate healthy leaves or beheading to start anew with more compact plants.
 Allow the cut to dry for a few days, then plant them in well-draining soil and provide appropriate care.
+Click here to how to propagate echeveria succulent by beheading.

 Difference between Echeveria Black Prince and Black Knight